Tag: reflection

 The fruit from such trees is often inedible and so good for nothing but fertilizer.
 These trees will always produce fruit that is not edible.
 There is nothing to be done about it.
 A good tree will not always produce good fruit.
 The bad tree will always produce bad fruit.

 Another way to think of this is ornamental fruit trees.
 They are beautiful.
 Their fruit is often beautiful to look at (weeping cherry comes to mind).
 The fruit, though, is not good, nor is there much fruit to go with the seed and skin.
 The tree is good as an ornament.
-It is not good for providing life-giving food.
+It is not good for life-giving food.

 ※Reflection※